Couchers-org/couchers/site/markdown/faq.md

 There are three main costs that Couchsurfing&#8482; needs to cover that we will need to replicate:

-1. Moderators (following up on reports about bad user behavior, etc)
+1. Moderators (following up on reports about bad user behavior, etc.)
 2. Developers
 3. Server hosting and third-party services